Learning low-rank latent mesoscale structures in networks: Convergence Analysis

-We are now ready to state {the convergence result for {our} NDL algorithm (see Algorithm~\ref{alg:NDL}) for non-bipartite networks.}
+We are now ready to state the convergence result for our NDL algorithm (see Algorithm~\ref{alg:NDL}) for non-bipartite networks.

-\begin{theorem}[Convergence of the NDL Algorithm for Non-Bipartite Networks] Let $F=([k],A_{F})$ be {a} $k$-chain motif, and let $G=(V,A)$ be a network that satisfies the following properties: \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item{(a)} The weight matrix $A$ is bidirectional (i.e., $A({x,y})>0$ implies that $A({y,x})>0$ for all ${x,y} \in V$) and the undirected and unweighted graph $(V, \one(A>0))$ is connected and non-bipartite.
+\begin{theorem}[Convergence of the NDL Algorithm for Non-Bipartite Networks] Let $F=([k],A_{F})$ be a $k$-chain motif, and let $G = (V,A)$ be a network that satisfies the following properties: \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item{(a)} The weight matrix $A$ is bidirectional (i.e., $A({x,y})>0$ implies that $A({y,x})>0$ for all ${x,y} \in V$) and the binary network $(V, \one(A > 0))$ is connected and non-bipartite.

-\item{(b)} For all $t\ge 0$, there exists a unique solution $H_{t}$ in \eqref{eq:def_ONMF}.
+\item{(b)} For all $t \ge 0$, there exists a unique solution $H_{t}$ in \eqref{eq:def_ONMF}.

-\item{(c)} For all $t\ge 0$, the eigenvalues of the positive semidefinite matrix $A_{t}$ that is defined in \eqref{eq:def_ONMF} are at least as large as some constant $\kappa_{1}>0$. \end{description}
+\item{(c)} For all $t \ge 0$, the eigenvalues of the positive semidefinite matrix $A_{t}$ that is defined in \eqref{eq:def_ONMF} are at least as large as some constant $\kappa_{1}>0$. \end{description}